-Children with an Education, Health and Care (EHC) plan naming All Saints Junior School will always be offered places.
-If there are fewer applications than places available, all children will be offered places.
-If there is greater demand for admission than there are places available, the following criteria will be applied in the order set out below:
+Children with an educational health care plan naming Altwood Church of England School will always be offered places.
+If there is then greater demand for admission than there are places available, the following criteria will be applied in the order set out below.

-- Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted. - 2.
-Families who have exceptional medical or social needs that make it essential that their child attends All Saints Junior School rather than any other.
+- 1. Looked after children and children who were previously looked after, but ceased to be so because, immediately after being looked after they were adopted or became subject to a residence order or special guardianship order. - Children (or a parent) who have exceptional medical needs that make it essential that they attend Altwood Church of England School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family. - 3.
+Children of staff in either or both of the following circumstances. - Where a member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made - The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage\

+\The last full meeting of the Board of Trustees of each academic year will receive information from the Headteacher about the current subject or skills shortage

-Children with a normal home address within All Saints catchment and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 4.
-Children with a normal home address in All Saints catchment area. - 5.
-Children with a normal home address outside the All Saints catchment area and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 6.
-All other children.
+- 4. Children with a normal home address in the catchment area and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 5.
+Children with a normal home address in the catchment area, which is the whole of Maidenhead. - 6.
+Children with a normal home address outside the area and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 7.
+Children with a parent who has attended a church which is a member of Churches Together in Britain and Ireland, at least once a month for at least eight of the 12 months preceding the date of application.
+Parents not able to qualify under criteria 1 to 5 above and wishing to apply under this criterion should complete the school's Supplementary Information Form and return it direct to the school by the closing date. - 8.
+Children who attend one of our named feeder primary schools: - All Saints Church of England Junior School - Bisham Church of England Primary School - Cookham Dean Church of England Primary School - Holyport Church of England Primary School - Knowl Hill Church of England Primary School - Larchfield Primary School - St Nicolas' Church of England Primary School. - 9.
+Other children.

-Proximity of the child's home, as measured by the straight line distance between the home and the school with those living nearer being accorded the higher priority, will serve to differentiate between children in Criteria 1 to 6 should the need arise.
+Proximity of the child's home, as measured by the straight-line distance between the home and the school with those living nearer being accorded the higher priority, will serve to differentiate between children in criteria 1 to 6 should the need arise.
 In the event that two distance measurements are identical, the school will use random allocation to decide which child should be offered the place.
 The process will be conducted in the presence of a person independent of the school.

-Admissions criteria for reception entry: Bisham CE Academy
+Admissions criteria for Year 7 entry: Charters School